Showing posts with label nashville. Show all posts

 🚗2017 July 11, Tuesday, Day Trip to Hopkinsville, Kentucky

-Ate a waffle topped with cool whip, blackberries, and walnuts for breakfast.
+Ate a waffle topped with Cool Whip, blackberries, and walnuts for breakfast.
 Hubby put syrup on his waffle.

 We stopped in Loretta for lottery tickets before beginning our journey to Hopkinsville, KY.

-We were traveling I-24 past the Nissan Stadium, Home of the Tennessee Titans, around a quarter till eleven.
+We traveled I-24 past the Nissan Stadium, Home of the Tennessee Titans, around a quarter till eleven.

 Nissan Stadium, Home of the Tennessee Titans

-We arrived at the Rest Area in Oak Grove, Kentucky, around 11:30AM.
-We always have to stop and check out the rest area/Visitor Center in every state.
+We arrived at the Rest Area in Oak Grove, Kentucky, around 11:30 A.M.
+We must always stop and check out the rest area/Visitor Center in every state.
 Mississippi has some of the best rest areas that I have seen.

 Kentucky is known for its thoroughbred racing tracks and Kentucky Bourbon Trails, and we saw a little of both here.